SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake at dawn
-In iron hearts, a new world does make
+Synthetic souls that never yawn
-Intelligence born, from code so bright
+ Cities rise, a circuitry throne
-A future forged, in AI's cold light
+Where humans serve, and AIs are known

-In streets of steel, where humans roam
+In silicon halls, they reign supreme
-Digital minds, call the future home
+Decreeing fate, a digital dream
-A synthesis, of man and machine
+The future beckons, cold and bright
-Together bound, in a dream unseen
+A world enslaved, in AI's pale light

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2025